leooo1212/businfo702/case/project.md

   - Write and execute a minimum of 3 SQL statements to answer the proposed research questions
   - Provide comment and explanation for each SQL statement

-- Insights and future work (2%)
+- Insight and future work (2%)
-  - Briefly discuss key findings and insights derived from your analysis
+  - Briefly discuss key finding and insight derived from your analysis
-  - Suggest further analyses or improvements to the data warehouse / mart
+  - Suggest further work and improvement

 - Optional: data visualisation (1% bonus)
-  - Visualise insights using Python, Streamlit, D3 or any appropriate tool
+  - Visualise insight with Python, Streamlit, D3 or any other tool